NaitLee/Cat-Printer/development.md

   - Transpiled with TypeScript, for fallback on old browsers
   - Bundled all required scripts, see file `0-transpile.sh`
   - Is not there by default.
 Transpile it yourself
+- `www/i18n*` - Scripts about I18n:
+  - TODO.
+In fact it worth a dedicated document to describe it
+  - (Mostly) Depends on "extensions" to work in the correct way, feel free to extend, as it's *your* turn
 - `www/*.js` - Other scripts:
   - Small but useful, just look at them directly
 - `www/jslicense.html` - Dedicated JavaScript License information